WKrauze/markdown-cv/index.md

 ### Specialized in

-Quantitative phase imaging, holographic microscopy & tomography, label-free analysis of biological samples: cells, tissues, organoids...
+quantitative phase imaging, holographic microscopy & tomography, label-free analysis of biological samples: cells, tissues, organoids

-## Experience
+## Experience (excerpt)

+`2022`
+__AgilePM foundation certificate__

+`2021-now`
+__horizon 2020 ict-36 project [REVEAL](http://reveal-h2020.eu/), warsaw university of technology__

+- project manager at warsaw uni. of technology and primary investigator

 `2016-2021`
-__Warsaw University of Technology__
+__fnp team-tech project [BiOpTo](https://www.biophase.pl/), warsaw university of technology__

-- PhD student and PostDoc in TEAM-TECH project of FNP: “BiOpTo: Tomographic phase microscope for biomedical applications”.
-My responsibility in the project is development of tomographic reconstruction algorithms for the optical tomography system (Matlab & Python).
+- phd student and postdoc; my responsibility in the project was development of tomographic reconstruction algorithms for the optical tomography system (matlab & python)

-`2013 - 2018`
+`2016 - 2018`
-__Warsaw University of Technology__

-- PhD student
+__ncn preludium project, warsaw university of technology__

+- manager of the project; the main goal of the project was to increase depth of focus in optical tomography systems; the methods were developed in matlab and python

+`2015`
+__actphast project, warsaw university of technology__

+- contractor of the project realized for the Italray s.r.l. company; my task was to prepare a numerical reconstruction and denoising procedure in matlab for the x-ray tomosynthesis system.
+I was also responsible for the contact with the company (including visiting the company, setting project requirements, documentation); the developed solution has been successfully implemented in the final product

+`2014`
+__centrum wiskunde & informatica__

+- 1-month-long matlab training in cwi, amsterdam, in the field of numerical methods for image processing on the gpu

 ## Education